scando1993/thingsboard.github.io/docs/user-guide/custom-translation.md

 {% assign feature = "Custom Translations" %}{% include templates/pe-feature-banner.md %}

-ThingsBoard Custom Translations feature allows you to upload alternative to existing language translations and extend the translation to specific GUI elements on the dashboards.
+Pacificsoft Custom Translations feature allows you to upload alternative to existing language translations and extend the translation to specific GUI elements on the dashboards.

 See video tutorial below for step-by-step instruction how to use this feature.